PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:30:09
+Last updated: 2024-04-02 19:30:42
-Random Quote: Problems are only opportunities with thorns on them. - Hugh Miller
+Random Quote: Ignorance and bungling with love are better than wisdom and skill without. - Henry David Thoreau